asnanda/a1at/README.md

 %CHANGES
+You can find examples for making a panel in fourbtwelve_figure.m or Example_script.m

 The generate_struct function can now take muultiple directores as inputs, Or open a UI window for you to select them.